HalaAbdelkader/ood-detection/README.md

-# Logits: The Key to Effective OOD Detection
+# A Comparative Study for Effective OOD Detection

 This is the source code for our paper:
 [A Comparative Study for Effective OOD Detection]